An Excerpt from: Release Your Obsession With AGING: Heal from the Inside Out

 What’s really interesting, is the article notes that the amount of body fat goes up steadily after the age of 30, and that after the age of 65, it goes down often resulting in weight loss.
 Hmmmm, many of my patients are in their sixties and DO struggle with their weight claiming they have most of their lives.
 Will they be on the decline weight-wise in just a few years?

-The important take away is that we are all individuals and that there isn’t a “pure” formula that will give all the answers.
+The important take away is that we are all individuals, and that there isn’t a “pure” formula that will give all the answers.
 Many factors need to be considered.
-Take myself for example, my mom insisted I was a BIG baby weighing 14 pounds at birth.
+Take myself for example, my mom insisted I was a BIG baby, weighing fourteen pounds at birth.
 She was convinced she was having her third set of twins.

 I struggled with weight most of my teen and early adult life.